scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 datasets and spatial analyses can turn these data into more efficient, equitable, and profitable, decision-making [@cortes2020OpensourceFramework;
 @finio2022SmartGrowth; @Kang2021; @Knaap2017; @knaap2023SegregatedDesign;
 @Rey2022a; @wei2022ReducingRacial].
-On the scientific/academic side, many of the
-era's pressing problems are spatial or urban in form (e.g. the housing affordability crisis, climate change, economic transformation, globalization, and continuing processes of segregation and gentrification), thus requiring
+On the academic side, many of the era's pressing problems are spatial or urban in form (e.g. the housing affordability crisis, climate change, economic transformation, globalization, and continuing processes of segregation and gentrification), thus requiring